What is a Marketing Funnel?

 Why this matters

-What to avoid: Talking only about yourself.
+What to avoid: Don’t make it all about you.
+Focus on solving problems, sharing value, and being helpful.
+You’re building a relationship, not pushing a product.
 People want to know: what’s in it for me?

 3. Consideration stage: Show them you’re the right choice